Current Visitor Policy

 While masks are now optional for most individuals, there are some exceptions.

-As recommended by the CDC, patients, and visitors who have had close contact with someone who tested positive for COVID-19 within the last 10 days must wear a mask while at a Middlesex Health facility.
+• As recommended by the CDC, patients, and visitors who have had close contact with someone who tested positive for COVID-19 within the last 10 days must wear a mask while at a Middlesex Health facility.
+Middlesex Health will provide a mask to visitors upon their request.

 Visiting Middlesex Hospital

-The following individuals may visit 24 hours a day, seven days a week.
-If they arrive after 6:30 p.m, they should report to the Emergency Department main entrance and check in with the Protective Services officer in that area.
+The following visitors may visit 24 hours a day, seven days a week.
+If they arrive outside of lobby hours, they should report to the Emergency Department main entrance and check in with the Protective Services Officer in that area:

-• Individuals visiting patients with disabilities as a designated support person to support disability needs
+• Patients with disabilities may have a designated support person to support their disability needs

 • Birthing partners for the Pregnancy and Birth Center